Alondra-Plascencia/nlp_polarity_analysis/README.md

 This stage visualizes the aggregated sentiment data by creating a pie chart of sentiment distribution.

 1. **Load Polarized Data**
-   Loads the `polarized_data_5categories.csv` file generated in Stage 3.
+   Loads the `polarized_data.csv` file generated in Stage 3.

 2. **Compute Sentiment Totals**
    Calculates the total count of each sentiment category across all comments.